• Home

 Your child encounters many problems every day.
 Start mentioning “problem-solving” as you talk with your child.
 Learning how to think through solving problems now will make them not as overwhelming later on.

-- In my classroom, kids come up to me with a paper in their hand and just stare at me, expecting me to know what they are thinking.
+• In my classroom, children come up to me with a paper in their hand and just stare at me, expecting me to know what they are thinking.
 Most of the time I know what they need, but I still make them ask me the question.
 I can’t just go up to my boss and stare at him, expecting him to solve my problem.
 I must ask him a question or explain what I need.
-Expecting the same from your kids early on will help them as they grow.
+Expecting the same from your children early on will help them as they grow.

 Give Them A Chance to Use Their Self-Help Skills